 What you can do

-Get involved with the hardworking team leading the fund-raising efforts – we can always do with more members!
+Alternatively, if you would like to get involved with the hardworking team leading the fund-raising efforts, we can always do with more members!
+If you think that you could help in any way please contact Brian Woodrow – details are below.

 Finding out more

-If you need to know more about any fund raising activity and want to help then please contact:
+If you need to know more about any fund raising activity and/or want to help us then please contact:

 Brian Woodrow Flat 5,